 Once a business begins social media they should engage everyone in the company to contribute.
 A company’s brand shouldn’t be just a recognizable logo or fancy advertising…it should be about the team of people driving the business.
 In the end, the success or failure will depend on the management and the team.
 We are seeing executives come out from behind the curtain and engage the social communities.
 And guess what, customers love it!
 If the President of Ritz Carlton is a regular blogger and uses Twitter, that should tell us something.

 Cost Effective – Targeted – Measurable

 Just like any other marketing strategy, Internet marketing and social media should be designed to support a company’s business goals.
-Online marketing channels like SEO and social media are not only complimentary to one another but show a true long term committment to business growth.
+Online marketing channels like SEO and social media are not only complementary to one another but show a true, long-term commitment to business growth.
 Strategies like this are more in line with business development than “marketing” really.
 One of the main attractions of course to online marketing (whereas many used to be skeptical) is its economic value.
 The days of expensive print ads and $20K per month on PR are over for most companies.
 Now, every penny needs to be accounted for and advertising needs to show a direct return.

 One of the key ways that Internet marketing and social media are more cost-effective is because it is targeted.
 The traditional media model is designed for you to spend a lot of money and hope you hit your target audience.
 If you are not getting in front of your customers, either change vendors or spend more…that’s about it.
 With social media marketing, an effective campaign starts first with defining the audience.
 There are many great social media tools out there to help plan and manage campaigns, track results, etc. The bottom line though with measuring results should be in the analytics.
 All social media efforts should tie in with the company website and gradually build traffic and conversions.